 The Sacramento County Environmental Management Department (EMD) is both the local environmental health regulatory agency and the countywide Certified Unified Program Agency.
-EMD is also the Local Oversight Program for underground storage tank site investigation, cleanup, and closure, and it is the Local Enforcement Agency (LEA) for landfills.
-The Central Valley Regional Water Quality Control Board (CVRWQCB) also has jurisdiction over the management of surface and groundwater contamination such as the cleanup of spill sites.
-Finally, the Sacramento Metropolitan Air Quality Management District (SMAQMD) is involved in the assessment of health and environmental hazards associated with both "criteria" and toxic (or hazardous) air pollutants.
+The EMD is also the Local Oversight Program for underground storage tank site investigation, cleanup, and closure, and it is the Local Enforcement Agency (LEA) for landfills.
+The Central Valley RWQCB also has jurisdiction over the management of surface water and groundwater contamination such as the cleanup of spill sites.
+Finally, the Sacramento Metropolitan Air Quality Management District (SMAQMD) is involved in the assessment of health and environmental hazards associated with both criteria and toxic (or hazardous) air pollutants.